csaea/sandbox/python-quick-reference.md

 ```

 # Lists

-A list is a mutable (changeable) and iterable set of data, within brackets, separated by commas.
+A list is a mutable (changeable) and iterable collection of data enclosed in square brackets, with elements separated by commas.
+Lists can contain items of different data types, including numbers, strings, and other lists.

 ```python
 sports = ["soccer", "volleyball", "baseball"]